Haydn0230/ToDoList/frontend/README.md

+# Whats to do? to do list

+# Made by
+- Haydn Brierley-Jones

+# Overview
+This to do list application is created to be a generic multi-user project manager that can be applied to most projects where team members need to collaborate on tasks.

+# Technologies used
+Ui
+- React
+- Redux
+- axios
+Backend
+- node.js
+- mongo
+- mongoose

+# About the React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>